-Before throwing your company in to the whirling world of the media you should carefully consider what you are going to tell the press.
+Before throwing your company into the whirling world of the media you should carefully consider what you are going to tell the press.
 What is your news story?
 Who is your target audience?
 How do you connect with your audience?
 What channels and/or media do they read, watch or listen to?

-When messages, target groups and channels have been determined, you can start to organize your press effort.
+When messages, target groups, and channels have been determined, you can start to organize your press effort.

-It is crucial that you try to think as a journalist.
+It is crucial that you try to think like a journalist.
 Journalists choose their stories based on a number of news criteria, which are important to know.
 If your story does not meet any of the journalistic news criteria mentioned below, it stands no chance of being mentioned.